The Bayonets of the Revolution

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Battles and Engagements of the Delaware Regiment (here, next to this marker); The Delaware Continentals (here, next to this marker); The Delaware Regiment (here, next to this marker); The Congressional Medal Of Honor (within shouting distance of this marker); Dover Light Infantry (within shouting distance of this marker); Bioretention (within shouting distance of this marker); Legislative Hall - Delaware's Capitol Building (about 400 feet away, measured in a direct line); The First State Heritage Park of Dover (about 500 feet away).
 Touch for a list and map of all markers in Dover.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 15, 2011, by Nate Davidson of Salisbury, Maryland.
-This page has been viewed 1,204 times since then and 41 times this year.
+It was originally submitted on January 15, 2011, by Nate Davidson of Salisbury, Maryland.
+This page has been viewed 1,227 times since then and 10 times this year.
 Photos: 1. submitted on January 15, 2011, by Nate Davidson of Salisbury, Maryland.
 2. submitted on November 3, 2012, by Mike Stroud of Bluffton, South Carolina. • Bill Pfingsten was the editor who published this page.